Medical Society of New Jersey

 The Medical Society of New Jersey was founded on July 23, 1766.
 It is the oldest professional society in the United States.

 History

-It was founded on July 23, 1766, at a meeting in New Brunswick, New Jersey.
+It was founded as the New Jersey Medical Society on July 23, 1766, at a meeting in Duff's Tavern, New Brunswick, New Jersey.
 Seventeen physicians responded to an advertisement in the New York Mercury on June 27, 1766.